New and old Christmas tradition ideas

 The holiday season is all about spending time with those you love — and that includes the family you choose.
 Now that you and your friends are getting older and moving away from each other or even starting your own families, you especially want to make sure you make time for each other during this busy season.
 It’s really, really fun to take a childhood tradition and make it into a new tradition that you do with your friends!

 The only thing in the world that’s almost as great as good friends is good food.
 Put the two together and BOOM.
 Choose a weekend before Christmas and host a dinner where everybody brings their favorite holiday dish.
-If you don’t want to go all out and do a big dinner, how about an evening of Christmas movies, cocoa, and cookie baking?
+If you don’t want to go all out and do a big dinner, how about an evening of Christmas movies, cocoa in a nice ceramic mug, and cookie baking?

 Another fun idea is a “favorite things” gift exchange, where each friend shows up with a small gift that they swear by and think their friends would love (e.g., lipstick, a travel mug, a necklace).
 If you have a relatively small group, you could consider bringing one identical gift for each friend, but if it’s a larger group, a white elephant gift exchange keeps the tradition affordable.
 Be sure to go around the circle and explain why the gift you brought is one of your favorite things!